Market Analysts see New York Mortgage Trust Inc. [NYMT] gaining to $4.50. Time to buy?

-New York Mortgage Trust Inc. [NASDAQ: NYMT] stock went on a downward path that fall over -3.48% on Monday, amounting to a one-week price decrease of less than -7.20%.
+New York Mortgage Trust Inc. [NASDAQ: NYMT] slipped around -0.02 points on Tuesday, while shares priced at $3.77 at the close of the session, down -0.53%.
 The company report on December 13, 2021 that New York Mortgage Trust Declares Fourth Quarter 2021 Common Stock Dividend of $0.10 Per Share, and Preferred Stock Dividends.

 New York Mortgage Trust, Inc. (Nasdaq: NYMT) announced today that its Board of Directors (the “Board”) declared a regular quarterly cash dividend of $0.10 per share on shares of its common stock for the quarter ending December 31, 2021.
 The dividend will be payable on January 25, 2022 to common stockholders of record as of the close of business on December 27, 2021.